Dutch Ladies Open

 The Dutch Ladies Open is a women's professional golf tournament on the Ladies European Tour that is played in the Netherlands.
 It was first played in 1986, and annually from 2004 to 2015.
 It resumed play in 2021.

+History

+Home player Liz Weima won the 1994 event, held at Rijk van Nijmegen in hail, rain and cold winds, to become the first Dutch golfer, male or female, to win at the European level.